The Heritage Food Crops Research Trust (HFCRT)

 Research into health-giving compounds of apple and tomato varieties

-We have commissioned organisations such as Plant and Food Research, a New Zealand Crown Research Institute, to assess certain natural compounds in some plant varieties.
-The research has revealed very high levels of compounds that can inhibit the development of cancer.
-For example:
+We have commissioned organisations such as Plant and Food Research, a New Zealand Crown Research Institute, to assess certain natural compounds in plant varieties.
+The research has revealed very high levels of phytonutrients that that improve human health;

-- Various heritage varieties of golden/orange tomato are rich in a particular form of lycopene that is easily absorbed into the body.
+- Some heritage varieties of golden/orange tomato contain a particular form of lycopene that is easily absorbed into the body when eaten raw (unlike modern red tomatoes which need to be cooked to facilitate absorption) .

-We promote apple and tomato varieties that have health benefits
+We promote apple and tomato varieties that are the best in the world for human health

 We source and cultivate rare plant varieties